grnet/synnefo/docs/quick-install-admin-guide.rst

 Edit ``/etc/synnefo/10-snf-webproject-deploy.conf``.
 Uncomment and edit ``SECRET_KEY``.
 This is a Django specific setting which is used to provide a seed in secret-key hashing algorithms.
-Set this to a random string of your choise and keep it private:
+Set this to a random string of your choice and keep it private:

 .. code-block:: console